Bed Bugs Northwest is a serious resource to help you:

-Exterminating bed bugs isn’t easy or quick, but if you have facts (not folklore) and determination, you can follow the steps to eradicate them from your home.
+Exterminating bed bugs isn’t easy or quick, but if you have facts (not folklore) and determination, you can eradicate them from your home. *provided you don’t live in shared housing where others are infested, in which case the answer to whether you can solve the problem is probably.

 Watch bed bugs die in a heat chamber in this video from ThermaPure